WorldVistA/VistA/Documentation/plan-6-monographs/lexicon.rst

 Rather than do the haphazard deletion technique used previously, to preserve existing relationships in the Lexicon, I would just delete codes in file 80 above 500,000 (ICD-10 codes); and all codes in the CODES files (757.02) that are marked as ICD-10 codes.
-Not included in the previous load was loading ICD-10 categories into the CHARACTER POSITIONS file (757.033); now this is done as well.
-These are easy to identify as they all start with the letters "10D".
-Notice that we not deleting any of the associated codes in the other 757* files;
-these won't harm anything if they are left alone and nobody uses them.
-Ideally, I would look for all entries that nobody uses and then clean them up; but I imagine I would find a lot of interesting archaelogy; so ultimately, it's not worth the time right now.
+Notice that we not deleting any of the associated codes in the other 757* files; these won't harm anything if they are left alone and nobody uses them.
+Ideally, I would look for all entries that nobody uses and then clean them up; but I imagine I would find a lot of interesting archaeology; so ultimately, it's not worth the time right now.

+I never mentioned the Character Positions file before (757.003); this is used to categorize ICD-10 codes.
+I actually didn't know about it until this point in my research.
+I deleted the ICD-10 codes it from it, which were easy to identify as they were all labeled as "10D" in the NAME/.01 field.

 Adding codes is done in two different steps.
 First, the straightforward loading of codes into file 80 and categories into file 753.033.